phaserjs/phaser/README.md

 * PIXI.Texture.fromFrame and PIXI.Sprite.fromFrame have been removed.
 They relied on the PIXI Texture Cache, which was never actually used by Phaser, and was never used internally by Pixi either.
 * The property PIXI.TextureCacheIdGenerator has been removed, as it was not used internally.
 * The property PIXI.FrameCache has been removed, as it was not used internally.
+* PIXI.DisplayObjectContainer calls `updateTransform` at the start of `getBounds` to help avoid the bounds being out of date.

 For changes in previous releases please see the extensive [Version History](https://github.com/photonstorm/phaser/blob/master/CHANGELOG.md).